 Kiwis are an enterprising bunch.
 It’s been estimated that there are over 460,000 small businesses here in New Zealand.
 Many of those started, and continue to be run, right from home.
-But what elevates the computer nook in your home to an actual office – and how does the difference affect your insurance?
+But what elevates the computer nook in your home to an actual office, and how does the difference affect your insurance?

 Q: My business is pretty small – do I really need insurance?

-Some businesses may have a more expensive set up, which is when your contents policy cover might not be enough.
-A contents policy also may not cover any stock you have at home, or your liability if something goes wrong so it pays to look into getting the right cover for your particular business needs.
+Some businesses may have a more expensive set up and a simple contents insurance policy might not be enough.
+A contents policy probably also won't cover any stock you have at home, or your liability if something goes wrong, so it pays to look into getting the right cover for your particular business needs.

 Q: Why would I need to cover my stock?